formix/infernal-engine/README.md

 (an inference step may involve calling many rules) for the hint you sent.
 If you receive the indication to stop the inference, then set the 'information' object property 'stop' to true.
-Note that InfernalEngine object is an EventEmitter with a single event registered on it named *step*.
+Note that InfernalEngine object is an EventEmitter with an event registered on it named *step*.

 It's a good practice to add a 'step' listener with a watchdog on the number of steps executed.
 If this number exceeds an arbitrary large value you have